shreyas15/Product-Recommender-Engine/README.md

 Lakshmi Udupa   (ludupa@uncc.edu)

 ## Proposed Project
-In this project we use a large dataset of over 3.5GiB of user browsing data to model a Recommender Engine using Apache Spark.
+In this project we use a large dataset of over 3.5GiB of user browsing data to model a Recommender Engine to make suggestions based on user interests using Apache Spark.

 ## Data Source
 We use the data available from Yahoo!
 Research.
 The data set being [Yahoo Data Targeting User Modeling, Version 1.0.](https://webscope.sandbox.yahoo.com/catalog.php?datatype=a&did=78)